Dundonnell Mountain Rescue Team

 • Team Members Page

-However, DMRT is not only on hand to help in the hills.
+DMRT, however, are not only on hand to help in the hills and mountains.
 Increasingly, the team is asked to search and help in non-mountain incidents where local people have gone missing.
-These rescues frequently involve the very young or elderly and in these instances we work closely with Police Scotland and our other partner agencies.
+These rescues frequently involve the very young or elderly.

 Picture